 Western Section American Society of Animal Science Constitution

-Section 1.
-Name: This Association will be known as the WESTERN SECTION, AMERICAN SOCIETY OF ANIMAL SCIENCE (Western Section).
+Name: This Section will be known as the WESTERN SECTION OF THE AMERICAN SOCIETY OF ANIMAL SCIENCE (Western Section).

-Section 3.
 Activities: The activities of Western Section will include those of ASAS as outlined in Article I, Section 3 of the Constitution of ASAS.
-Western Section also will: 1) hold an annual meeting, 2) publish an official Proceedings of the annual meeting, 3) promote recognition of members through an awards program that includes awards for Young Scientist, Extension, Distinguished Teacher, Distinguished Service, and other categories as established by the membership, and 4) instigate other activities as defined by the executive committee or the membership that will further the mission of Western Section.
+Additionally, Western Section will: 1) hold a sectional meeting, 2) promote recognition of members through awards, 3) hold an annual Western Section Business Meeting and 4) instigate other activities as defined by the board of directors or the membership that will further the mission of Western Section and/or ASAS.

-Section 2.
-Eligibility for Elective Office, Awards, and Graduate Student Paper Competition: Any member who is located in the geographical region designated by the Bylaws of ASAS as part of the Western Section will be automatically eligible for election to office in the Western Section and nomination for Western Section awards unless that individual has chosen to be considered a member of another geographical section of ASAS in accordance with ASAS Bylaws regarding sectional membership.
-Any member who is not in the geographical region outlined as part of the Western Section by the ASAS Bylaws regarding membership, but who has chosen to be a member of the Western Section according to ASAS bylaws regarding sectional membership, will be eligible for election to office and nomination for awards in the Western Section after a period of four years of membership in the Western Section.
+Eligibility for Elective Office, Awards, and Graduate Student Paper Competition: Any member who is located in the geographical region designated by the Bylaws of ASAS as part of the Western Section will be automatically eligible for election to office in the Western Section and nomination for Western Section awards unless that individual has chosen to be considered a member of another geographical section of ASAS in accordance with ASAS National Bylaws regarding sectional membership.
+Any member who is not in the geographical region outlined as part of the Western Section by the ASAS National Bylaws regarding membership, but who has chosen to be a member of the Western Section according to ASAS bylaws regarding sectional membership, will be eligible for election to office and nomination for awards in the Western Section after a period of four years of membership in the Western Section.
 Graduate Student members located in the geographical region designated as part of the Western Section are eligible for participation in the Graduate Student Paper Competition.
-Graduate students outside the geographical region outlined as part of the Western Section by the ASAS Bylaws regarding membership will be eligible to participate in the Graduate Student Paper Competition provided that individual has chosen to be considered a member of the Western Section in accordance with ASAS Bylaws regarding sectional membership at the time of abstract submission.
-The Western Section Applied Animal Science Award will be open to those papers published in the Western Section Proceedings.
+Graduate students outside the geographical region outlined as part of the Western Section by the ASAS National Bylaws regarding membership will be eligible to participate in the Graduate Student Paper Competition provided that individual has chosen to be considered a member of the Western Section in accordance with ASAS National Bylaws regarding sectional membership at the time of abstract submission.

-Section 1.
-Offices and Executive Committee.
-The Officers will be the President, President-Elect, and Secretary-Treasurer.
+Offices and Board of Directors: The Officers will be the President, President-Elect, and Secretary-Treasurer.
 The Officials will be the Past-President, Advisory and Coordinating Committee Chair, Industry Director, National ASAS Director-Western Section, and first- and second-year Graduate Student Representatives.
-The Officers and Officials will serve as the Western Section Executive Committee.
+The Officers and Officials will serve as the Western Section Board of Directors.

-Section 2.
-Terms of Office.
-Terms of office become effective at the end of the annual meeting in the year of election, appointment, or term completion (i.e., offices of President).
+Terms of Office: Terms of office become effective at the end of the Western Section Annual Business Meeting in the year of election, appointment, or term completion (i.e., offices of President).

 The term of office for an Officer will be three years, beginning as the Secretary-Treasurer for the first year, rotating to President-Elect for the second year, and ending as President for the third year.